 3. Enter the following command

 composer require magento/product-community-edition 2.2.5 –no-update

-It will show the following output
+It will show the output as follows,

 ./composer.json has been updated

 6. Manually remove the var subdirectories by using the below commands,